-BUSA-5243 MANAGEMENT SCIENCE AND OPERATIONS
+5243 MANAGEMENT SCIENCE AND OPERATIONS

 The course examines the integration of human, technology, and material resources in the management of operations in service and manufacturing organizations.
 Examines the use of quantitative methods designed to equip the student to excel in the quantitative aspects of business decision making.
+This course is normally offered in the summer.

-BUSA-5253 PROJECT AND TECHNOLOGY MANAGEMENT
+5253 PROJECT AND TECHNOLOGY MANAGEMENT

 This course explores major problems, tasks, and techniques required to manage the technical program in each phase of the product life cycle.
 Emphasis is placed on organizational planning and development, decision making, and internal/external interface techniques.
+This course is normally offered in the summer.

-BUSA-5263 QUALITY ASSURANCE AND CONTROL
+5263 QUALITY ASSURANCE AND CONTROL

 This course discusses the fundamental concepts and methods of quality and productivity improvement.
+This course is normally offered in the summer.